rezakaramad/micro-idp/src/bootstrap/powerdns/README.md

 ### PowerDNS Admin (UI)
 - Web UI for managing DNS zones, records, and users
 - Runs separately from PowerDNS
-- Uses its own database (pdns_admin)
+- Uses its own database (`pdns_admin`)
 - Communicates with PowerDNS via the HTTP API
+    - PowerDNS Admin → PowerDNS API (TCP on port `8081`)
+    - It's an internal call

 **NOTE:** PowerDNS Admin does NOT read the database directly — it talks to the API.

-You can access the UI via:
+You can access the PowerDNS Admin UI via:
 ```
 http://localhost:5388
 ```